towalink/doc/README.md

-# doc
+# Towalink documentation
-documentation of the Towalink project
+This repository contains the documentation of the Towalink project.